Top 10 audio cassette tape tips, plus a look back at dozens of old tapes

-Not only were they were small and easy to carry, they were also easy to load — and with no external reels involved, you could skip dealing with typical threading or alignment issues.
+Not only were they small and easy to carry, they were also easy to load — and with no external reels involved, you could skip dealing with typical threading or alignment issues.
 (They were a lot trimmer than 8-track tapes, too.)

-Of course, we know now that no matter how well you stored the little things, very few cassette tapes from the ’70s and ’80s withstood the test of time.
+Of course, we know now that no matter how well you stored the little things, very few cassette tapes from back in the day withstood the test of time.

 Top tips to help you choose and use cassette tapes

 1. Advantages of the audio cassette tape